JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 ### Use Advanced Search

-Explore the <path>plugin.xml</path> files of bundled or 3rd party plugins.
+Explore the <path>plugin.xml</path> files of bundled or third party plugins.
 If you have the IntelliJ Platform sources available either in your own plugin project or in a separate instance, you can use
 [Structural Search](https://www.jetbrains.com/help/idea/structural-search-and-replace.html)